 Michael E. Chernew, PhD

-Michael Chernew, Ph.D., is the Leonard D. Schaeffer Professor of Health Care Policy and the Director of the Healthcare Markets and Regulation (HMR) Lab in the Department of Health Care Policy at Harvard Medical School.
+Michael Chernew, PhD, is the Leonard D. Schaeffer Professor of Health Care Policy and the director of the Healthcare Markets and Regulation (HMR) Lab in the Department of Health Care Policy at Harvard Medical School.
 Dr. Chernew’s research examines several areas related to controlling health care spending growth while maintaining or improving quality of care.
 His work on consumer incentives focuses on Value-Based Insurance Design (VBID), which aligns patient cost sharing with clinical value.
-Several large companies have adopted these approaches and Dr. Chernew’s research includes evaluations and design of such programs.
-His work on payment reform involves the evaluation of alternative payment models.
-Related research examines the effects of changes in Medicare Advantage payment rates.
-Additional research explores the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.
+His work on payment reform involves the evaluation of population-based and episode-based payment models.
+Other areas of research examine Medicare Advantage, prescribing patterns and medication adherence, the causes and consequences of rising health care spending, and geographic variation in spending, spending growth and quality.

 Dr. Chernew earned his undergraduate degree from the University of Pennsylvania and his PhD in economics from Stanford University, where his training focused on areas of applied microeconomics and econometrics.
 In 1998, he was awarded the John D. Thompson Prize for Young Investigators by the Association of University Programs in Public Health.
 In 1999, he received the Alice S. Hersh Young Investigator Award from the Association of Health Services Research.
 Both of these awards recognize overall contribution to the field of health services research.
 His 2008 article in Health Affairs, titled “Impact of Decreasing Copayments on Medication Adherence within Disease Management Program,” was awarded the Research Award from the National Institute for Health Care Management.